Friday, December 31, 2021

 Toss Georg Baselitz's colorful paintings into the mix with Mario Codognato as the curator and you get an ancient palace filled with precious antiquities and contemporary art at the same time.
 The title "Archinto" refers to Titian's enigmatic 1558 portrait of a partially veiled Cardinal Filippo Archinto.
 Baselitz created 12 paintings specifically to be displayed in the Sala del Portego of Palazzo Grimani.
 Seen through the lens of Baselitz's colorful imagination, Titian's Old Master sensibility travels through space and time and emerges as spectral paintings in the stucco frames that once contained the grim portraits of the Grimani family.

-Right now all the exhibitions are scheduled to run through November 27, 2022, but I will not be surprised if that deadline is extended.
+Right now all the exhibitions are scheduled to run through November 27, 2022, but I will not be surprised if that deadline is extended for a long, long time.
 Go to Palazzo Grimani for more information if you can read Italian.

 In English, Venetian Heritage has detailed information about each exhibition and more about the great work they do to to increase awareness of the immense legacy of Venetian art in Italy and other parts of what was once the Republic of Venice.